 If you provide a product, follow up by email or text message after enough time has passed for your customer to experience the product.
-Share a to-the-point message that shows your gratitude for their business and makes a clear ask.
+Show your gratitude for their business and make a clear ask for the Google or social reviews you need.
 You might use the following email template, which you can customize to suit your business:

 Hi [customer’s first name],

 I wanted to thank you again for purchasing our product.
 Your support helps our business thrive and fulfill our mission to [a brief description of your mission].